 Is St. Nicholas Really Santa Claus?

-There are a few legends of St. Nicholas which relate to the story of Santa Claus—one about gift-giving and the other about children.
+A few legends of St. Nicholas relate to the story of Santa Claus—one about gift-giving and the other about children.

 Another legend dates from long after Nicholas’s passing.
 In his home village, during a celebration on the anniversary of Nicholas’s death, a young boy was kidnapped to become a slave to a neighboring region’s emir.
 The family grieved for a year, and on the anniversary of the boy’s disappearance, they refused to leave their home.
 Good thing: As the story goes, Nicholas appeared, spirited the boy away from his captors, and deposited him in his house—with the gold cup from which he was serving the emir still in his hand.
 This once again established Nicholas as a patron and protector of children.

-Nicholas was celebrated as a saint within a century of his death and today is venerated as the patron not only of children but also of sailors, captives, travelers, marriageable maidens, laborers—even thieves and murderers.
-He is the patron of many cities and regions, and thousands of churches are named for him around the world.
+Nicholas was celebrated as a saint within a century of his death and today is venerated as the patron of children and sailors, captives, travelers, marriageable maidens, laborers—even thieves and murderers.
+He is the patron of many cities and regions, and thousands of churches are named for him worldwide.